 Top Places to Picnic

-Social distancing can be difficult.
-Make it easier for your family with an escape to the outdoors.
+It's time for a sunny day picnic!
 Here is a list of the top places to picnic in peace in the Eugene - Springfield area and beyond.

 Hendricks ParkHendricks Park in the Springtime by Melanie Griffin